2pizzzza/SentinelAgent/README.md

-# sentinelAgent
+# SENTINEL

-**sentinelAgent** is a lightweight, fast, and efficient agent for monitoring Linux servers.
+**sentinel** is a lightweight, fast, and efficient agent for monitoring Linux servers.
 It collects system metrics, monitors systemd units, gathers logs, and sends data via message brokers.
 The agent supports both **pull** and **push** models and is designed for easy deployment and high performance.

 > **Note**: This project is still in development.
 Some features may be subject to changes, and certain functionality might not yet be fully implemented.